seiyria/Types-of-Mania/README.md

 ### Finished Pak Files

-Copy the built `Trials of Mana.pak` file from the `build` folder into the `Trials of Mana/Content/Paks/~mod` folder.
+Copy the built `TypesOfMania_P.pak` file from the `build` folder into the `Trials of Mana/Content/Paks/~mod` folder.
 If the `~mod` folder does not already exist, you'll have to make it.
+Alternatively, to do this automatically, you can use the `--installTo` option.

 ## Development